kaolin.visualize¶

 - canvas¶

-The canvas on which the rendering is copied to.
+The canvas on which the rendering is displayed.

 - Type